Using public Wi-Fi networks can be risky, but by taking the necessary precautions, you can protect your data and stay safe online.

 Why avoid using public Wi-Fi?

 It’s always advisable to avoid connecting to public wifi for internet access, Especially while doing financial related tasks because it can pose several risks to your online security and privacy.
-Public Wi-Fi networks can be easily exploited by hackers, sometimes attackers use public wifi to distribute malware, Public wifi are used by hackers to create fake Wi-Fi networks, also known as “evil twin” networks, to trick users into connecting to them.
+Public Wi-Fi networks can be easily exploited by hackers, sometimes attackers use public wifi to distribute malware, Public wifi is used by hackers to create fake Wi-Fi networks, also known as “evil twin” networks, to trick users into connecting to them.

 Evil Twin Attacks